-FreeNAS in my favorite OS (or Software) to create a Network Access Storage in virtual testing environment.
+FreeNAS in my favorite OS (or Software) to create a Network Access Storage in the virtual testing environment.
 It’s free and easy to install and configure.
 The latest and fully upgraded version 0.8 is available as beta currently (as of today).
-Since this new version is slightly differ from earlier versions, I’m showing how to install FreeNAS 0.8 on VMware Player (Applicable for Workstation too) in this post.
+Since this new version slightly differs from earlier versions, I’m showing how to install FreeNAS 0.8 on VMware Player (Applicable for Workstation too) in this post.

 FreeNAS can be used like a physical Network Storage in your physical or virtual environment.
-Sysprobs released some of the famous articles with FreeNAS, VMware, VirtualBox and Windows 2008 R2 Failover cluster.
+Sysprobs released some of the famous articles with FreeNAS, VMware, VirtualBox and Windows 2008 R2 Failover Cluster.

-Do check following posts.
+Do check the following posts.

 “ We’ve redesigned the GUI to be easier to use and extend.
 We’ve upgraded many technologies in the system for improved hardware support, faster I/O, better modularity, and easier upgrades.
 We trust that you’ll find the system easier to use and, in time, much more feature rich than the current FreeNAS offering.